PrincetonUniversity/NG-Scope/README.md

 ```

 ### RF front-end driver:
-Except the necessary libraries, we also need to install the RF front-end driver.
+We need to install the RF front-end driver.
 The required RF front-end depends on which kind of software-define-radio you use.
-We only tested LTScope on USRP and the required driver for USRP is [UHD](https://github.com/EttusResearch/uhd).
+We only tested LTScope on USRP, which requires [UHD](https://github.com/EttusResearch/uhd).
 We recommend installing UHD using the binaries provided by Ettus Research, via the following commands:
 ```
 sudo add-apt-repository ppa:ettusresearch/uhd